sqlmapproject/sqlmap/Usage.md

 Switch: `--all`

-This switch can be used in situations where user wants to retrieve everything remotelly accessible by using a single switch.
+This switch can be used in situations where user wants to retrieve everything remotely accessible by using a single switch.
 This is not recommended as it will generate large number of requests retrieving both useful and unuseful data.

 ### Banner